 Covenants are the obligations imposed during conveyancing, where the purchaser agrees to abide by the particular rules set out by the vendor relating to the property.
-There are two types of covenant:
+There are two types of covenants:

-- A positive covenant: which requires the owner of a parcel of land to conduct a certain act on or to the property.
-An example would be having to landscape the gardens.
+- A positive covenant: requires the owner of a parcel of land to conduct a certain act on or to the property.
+An example would be a requirement to landscape the gardens on a property.

 Covenants “run with the land”, meaning they apply to all of the successive owners, provided that the covenant benefits the land rather than any particular covenantee.
 Anyone can create and register a covenant to their property.
 They may be created by inclusion in a transfer or as set out in a deed agreement between the parties.